 I. Making a List

 Start by thinking about your problem.
 Make a list in the space below of everything that you know about your problem.
-Also list things that you want to up to help you in designing your investigation.
+Also list things that you want to learn or look up to help you in designing your investigation.